hartwigmedical/actin/algo/README.md

 PATIENT_IS_TREATED_IN_HOSPITAL_X | > won't be evaluated
 PATIENT_WILL_BE_PARTICIPATING_IN_COUNTRY_X | > currently set to Netherlands (T.B.D.)
 PATIENT_IS_LEGALLY_INSTITUTIONALIZED | > won't be evaluated
-HAS_CONTRAINDICATION_TO_MRI | > prior other condition, category like %Implant% or name like %Claustrophobia% | Undetermined in case of other condition belonging to DOID 557 or allergy name like %contrast agent%
 IS_ABLE_AND_WILLING_TO_NOT_USE_CONTACT_LENSES | > will resolve to PASS_BUT_WARN

 ##### Rules related to tumor and lesion locations